junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas covers his ears, shutting his eyes.

-"You know you don't need that to hear me, right?"
-Lucifer says in the angel radio, as if he sees exactly what he was doing.
-The Devil's grating voice directly sound up in his head, as if trying to saw it off in two halves.
+"You know you don't need those to hear me, right?"
+Lucifer says through the angelic wavelength, as if he sees exactly what he was doing.
+The Devil's grating voice directly sound up in his head, sawing it off in two halves.

 Castiel stomps to the dungeon.
 "What do you want."